 Be encouraged.
 In this season, the Lord is calling you into a deeper place with Him.
 The wilderness that comes in the midst of your longing for Jesus is actually a gift.

 Yes, a gift!
-This is an invitation from your Bridegroom King.
+This is an invitation from the Lord, the King of kings Himself.

-As you await the breakthrough, God’s love is purifying you.
+As you persevere, God’s love is purifying you.
 In this spiritual dryness, He is forming you into a purer vessel of His presence.
 His perfect leadership has brought you into a time of learning: Learning to walk by faith and not by what you feel.

 It’s a difficult, narrow way, but I promise: it’s worth it.
 He’s worth it.